luslab/luslab.github.io/_docs/Coding/VS_Code.md

 [Visual Studio Code (or VS Code)](https://code.visualstudio.com/) is an open-source text editor released by Microsoft and [becoming increasingly popular](https://insights.stackoverflow.com/survey/2019#development-environments-and-tools) among software developers.
-Thanks to a huge number of handy extensions, VS Code is a great option for anything, from Python scripts to [Markdown](https://guides.github.com/features/mastering-markdown/) to [Dockerfiles](https://docs.docker.com/engine/reference/builder/#format) to tables in CSV/TSV format.
+Thanks to a huge number of handy extensions, VS Code is a great option for anything, from Python or Nextflow scripts to [Markdown](https://guides.github.com/features/mastering-markdown/) to [Dockerfiles](https://docs.docker.com/engine/reference/builder/#format) to tables in CSV/TSV format.
 Also, VS Code is tightly integrated with [Git](../../reproducibility/git.md) and allows a developer to use multiple command line terminals.
 If you would like to try VS Code (which we really recommend!), then please read further.